-IB test scores range from a low of 1 to a high of 7.
-Each test score is a combination of grades earned for course work completed in the classroom, which is evaluated by the teacher, and grades earned on final exams, which are evaluated by external examiners.
-Illinois currently accepts test scores from 15 different IB content areas for consideration of course credit.
+End-of-year exams are given in May or November, depending on which hemisphere the student lives in.
+Test scores range from a low of 1 to a high of 7.
+Each test score is a combination of grades earned for coursework completed in the classroom (which is evaluated by the teacher) and grades earned on final exams (which are evaluated by external examiners).